Rishananasri/Rishananasri/README.md

 </div>

-<p><b>Flutter Developer • Building clean mobile apps</b></p>

 ## About Me
-Focused on creating smooth, scalable mobile apps using Flutter.
+Focused on creating smooth, scalable mobile applications using Flutter.
-I care about clean architecture, performance, and UI that actually feels good.
+I focus on clean architecture, performance, and user-friendly UI.

 ## Languages and Tools
 <p>